apache/arrow/docs/source/java/dataset.rst

        row group 2: RC:4 TS:190 OFFSET:420
        row group 3: RC:3 TS:179 OFFSET:838

-    In this case, we are configuring ScanOptions batchSize argument limit to 32768, it's greater than current 4 rows read on the file, then 4 is used as a limit on the program execution instead of 32768 limit requested.

-    In case the file had more than 32768 rows, then it would get split into blocks of 32768 rows or less.
+    Here, we set the batchSize in ScanOptions to 32768.
+Because that's greater than the number of rows in the next batch, which is 4 rows because the first row group has only 4 rows, then the program gets only 4 rows.
+The scanner will not combine smaller batches to reach the limit, but it will split large batches to stay under the limit.
+So in the case the row group had more than 32768 rows, it would get split into blocks of 32768 rows or less.